 Of Algerian‚ Polish and Scottish descent‚ British born Zahra Mansouri graduated in Theatre Design for Performance at Central Saint Martins.
-She has been nominated twice by the Off-West End Awards and has earned herself an associate design position at Fourth Monkey TC‚ reaching her 60th Design after 7 years with the company.
+She has been nominated twice by the Off-West End Awards and was the associate designer at Fourth Monkey TC creating 75 shows after 10 years with the company.
 During her early years as a designer‚ Zahra has built up a diverse portfolio of work and thereby gained a wealth of varied experience.

 Film Work includes: The Good Neighbour and Shadow Plant (Black House Pictures)‚ Brighton to Southgate (Aegis Film Productions)‚ Diversion (LA Productions)‚ and Stolen (Fahrenheit Films).

 Zahra also has a background in competitive Ballroom and Latin Dancing where she refined skills in designing and making competitive dance wear for a number of private clients‚ which led her to work with leading dance couture houses‚ Chrisanne and Dance Sport International.
 As a result, she now prides herself on creating work that is informed by her knowledge of movement and understanding of people inhabiting space.